-- What collaborative frameworks would you use to ensure that the team is streamlined?
+- What collaborative frameworks will you use to ensure that the team is streamlined?

-- How would you encourage your team members when you sense their morale declining?
+- How will you encourage your team members when you sense their morale declining?

-- How would you react if a team member didn't perform as expected?
+- How will you react if a team member didn’t perform as expected?